 Use cognitive-behavioural therapy and talk therapy to find solutions to their challenges and help them enhance their quality of life.

-Give a safe environment for clients to share their emotions and support them to bring a positive change in their behaviour.
+Give a safe environment for clients to share their emotions and support them to change their behaviour positively.

 Help patients who seek empowerment or connections via group meetings and video call sessions